 General Plan Amendment Initiation (GPI) requests are heard on a quarterly basis through a recommendation from the Planning Commission and then action by the City Council.
 The process for considering a General Plan amendment begins with a written request from a property owner or applicant.
 If City Council approves the GPI, a formal application for a General Plan Amendment (GPA) can be filed by the property owner/applicant.
 While staff is processing the GPA application, the applicant may also file a project application and related items as applicable for concurrent processing.
-However, the City Council would need to approve the GPA and related rezoning before the project could be scheduled for a Planning Commission hearing.
+However, the City Council would need to approve the GPA and related rezoning before a project could be scheduled for a Planning Commission hearing.

-Staff received a GPI request from the applicant on January 17, 2018 requesting to change the General Plan designation for a corner lot (at Remington and Lime), currently used by Sunnyvale Church of Christ, from Public Facility (P-F) to Medium Density Residential (RMED) to allow residential development at a maximum of 24 dwelling units per acre.
-The applicant indicates that the site is 1.41 acres, however the city and county records suggest the site is 1.61 acres.
-For purposes of discussion about the GPI, the applicant has submitted a site plan that shows conceptually how 30 three-story townhomes could be designed at a density of 21 dwelling units per acre (if the site is 1.41 acres).
+Staff received a second GPI request from the applicant on July 18, 2018 requesting to change the General Plan designation for a portion of the corner lot (at Remington and Lime) from Public Facility (P-F) to Medium Density Residential (RMED) that would allow residential development at a maximum of 24 dwelling units per acre.
+The applicant indicates that the site is 1.41 acres; however, the City and County records suggest the site is 1.61 acres.
+For purposes of discussion about the GPI, the applicant has submitted a site plan that shows conceptually how 16 three-story townhomes could be designed at a density of 24 dwelling units per acre (if the site is 1.41 acres).
+Half of the site (0.71 acres) is proposed for residential use and other half (0.71 acres) is proposed to be retained for Public Facilities uses.
 Refer to Attachment 2 for the applicant's letter and Attachment 3 for the conceptual site plan.
-Attachment 11 is a letter from the applicant's engineer concluding that the property acreage is approximately 1.41 acres.
+Attachment 12 is a letter from the applicant's engineer concluding that the property acreage is approximately 1.41 acres.
+An engineering survey was not completed.

-The City Council is scheduled to consider this item on May 8, 2018.
+The City Council is scheduled to consider this item on November 13, 2018.